Michael of Bosnia

-Michael of Bosnia (after 1243 – before 23 March 1266), Duke of Bosnia from 1262 to 1266, was a member of the Rurik dynasty.
+Michael of Bosnia (after 1243 – before 23 March 1266), Duke of Bosnia from 1262 to 1266, was a member of the Olgovichi clan.

 He was the son of Duke Rostislav of Macsó and his wife, Anna, a daughter of King Béla IV of Hungary.
-When Duke Rostislav died in 1262, his lands were divided between his sons: Michael inherited their father’s part of Bosnia, and Béla inherited the Banate of Macsó.
+When Duke Rostislav died in 1262, his lands were divided between his sons: Michael inherited their father's part of Bosnia, and Béla inherited the Banate of Macsó.

 When Michael died, his lands were inherited by his brother.